RedLegend97/UnityML-BOY/README.md

 # UnityML-BOY
- My graduate wproject where an agent is trained using reinforcement learning to learn to play a game.
+ My graduate project where an agent is trained using reinforcement learning to learn to play a game.
 There is user version and agent version of the game.

 1. Introduction